 Hi!
 I’m Nicole – a Registered Dietitian (RD) and author of Prevention RD!
 By day, I am the coordinator and manager of an out-patient diabetes education department.
-By night, I am a home cook, blogger, cookbook author, wife, and mommy to two little girls, Shea (2) and Piper (4 months).
-You may also hear me talk about Lily, our English Bulldog.
+By night, I am a home cook, blogger, cookbook author, wife, and mommy to two little girls, Shea (3 1/2) and Piper (1 1/2).
+You may also hear me talk about Lily and Harlie, our English bulldogs.

 I have diverse work experience in diabetes, weight management, renal disease, bariatrics, food service, management, and education.
 I live in southwest Michigan, though I’m originally from Chicago.
 I enjoy playing ice-hockey and tennis, running, cooking, and reading…and only wish there were more hours in the day to partake in all of these things.